tfpf/mersenne-twister/doc/README.md

 | `mt19937_seed64(seed, NULL)` | `mt19937::seed64(seed)` | `mt19937.seed64(seed)` |
 | `mt19937_seed64(seed, &bar)` | `bar.seed64(seed)`      |                        |

-In C++, you can also seed an MT19937 object by passing a value to its constructor: `mt19937_64_t bar(seed)`.
+In C++, you can also seed an MT19937 object in this manner by passing the value to its constructor:
+`mt19937_64_t bar(seed)`.
 As mentioned earlier, the default value of `seed` is 5489.

 ---